fleminjohnson/SceneGenerator/README.md

 ## JSON Format

 The JSON data should follow a specific format to be correctly interpreted by the tool.
 Here's an example of the JSON format:
+A sample JSON file is provided inside the Resources folder, please feel free to customise
 ```json
 {
     "name": "RootObject",